 The writing style of the novel is perhaps rather simplistic and therefore not heavy going.
 I found I was reading this novel fairly quickly and I have to say wasn’t all that easy to put down as you are easily draw into the plot.
 Also if you do put it down and then go back to it a couple of days later due to the simplistic style you can easily pick up the story again without having to flick back through the last couple of pages.

-Whilst the final few chapters at the end of the novel do work as a dramatic climax of sorts it has also, as most cereals do, left a few things up in the air in order for a sequel to pick it up.
+Whilst the final few chapters at the end of the novel do work as a dramatic climax of sorts it has also, as most series of novels do, left a few things up in the air in order for a sequel to pick it up.
 I some respects I found the conclusion of the main plot to be a bit of a disappointment even though most things were tied up I had a sort of impression writes block had begun to set in.

 There are a few minor characters in the book some mentioned in passing and others who, like Alex, would have had their characters built up in the earlier novels.
 This did make some of those in Alex’s life almost instantly forgettable as there was nothing to remember them for.
 However, the more important secondary characters appear often enough not to need to flick back through the book to find out who they are.